-Making your own natural reusable disinfecting wipes is so easy, you’ll probably be hitting yourself for not trying it sooner, especially with my no-sew tutorial!
+Making your own natural reusable disinfecting wipes is so easy, you’ll probably wonder why you didn’t try it sooner, especially with my no-sew tutorial!
 Not only are they all-natural, they are also super cheap to make and are eco friendly since you can resuse them, reducing trash not only from the wipes themselves, but the container and packaging they come in from the store.
 They also make cleaning much easier!

 I stopped buying disposable disinfecting wipes once I jumped on the green train and realized just how much paper I was throwing away.
 Then, I learned later on just how harmful they are to my health.

 Take this popular brand of disinfecting wipes – according to the Environmental Working Group, it gets a grade of D for asthma and respiratory problems.
 That doesn’t even compare to the toxicity in the wipes with bleach, like this one.
 It totally fails the toxicity test and gets a big fat F for moderate concern for cancer, high concern for developmental and reproductive toxicity, some concern for skin allergies and irritation, and high concern for asthma and respiratory problems.
 Sounds like a good thing to avoid to me!

 However, I must say that I’ve really missed the convenience of cleaning and disinfecting wipes as I used to use them all the time to clean up boy pee off the toilet, floor, baby potty…you get the idea!
 So, I had to make my own that are non-toxic and reusable, and I found a great solution!

 Learn About the Ingredients

 Let’s learn about the ingredients in these natural reusable disinfecting wipes.